 On Apple TV (2nd or 3rd generation), select Settings > General > Remotes, then select Learn Remote.

 Get your third-party remote ready

-- Select a setting on your third-party remote that doesn't control any devices in the area (such as a VCR, DVD player, or an auxiliary (AUX) device (used for an unspecified device)) or use buttons that don't control your TV or other devices.
+On your third-party remote, select a setting that doesn't control any devices in the area, such as VCR, DVD player, or auxiliary.
+Or you can use buttons that don't control your TV or other devices.

-- Using your third-party remote, press and hold the button you want to be Up until the blue progress bar is full.
-Apple TV will select the next button function.
+With your third-party remote, press and hold the button that you want to use as Up until the blue progress bar is full.
+Apple TV will automatically select the next button.

-- You can now use your third-party remote to control Apple TV.
+After you program all six buttons, you can use your third-party remote with your Apple TV.

-- Apple TV couldn't detect an infrared signal from your third-party remote within 20 seconds.
+- Your Apple TV couldn't detect an infrared signal from your third-party remote within 20 seconds.

-- A previously-learned button on the current remote has the same IR code as the button that you are trying to program.
+- The button has the same IR code as a button that you already programmed.